bharathdcs/cpd_workshop-main/lesson-01-docker/README.md

 - run this image in detach mode
 - curl test on  '/' , '/api' , '/simerror'

-## Dockerfile - used to build the image qchpython
+## Dockerfile - used to build the image dbkpython

 - the Dockerfile file 'inherit' a python image , and add the flask library
 - create a /src folder, and set it as working folder